Li Bai: Letters for political patronage

 A somewhat lesser known capital of Li Bai's life are the letters he wrote to various officials.
 In most of them, his aim was to seek political patronage.
-The famous letter to Han Jing Zhou (韩荆州) is maybe the most known example of his writing.
+The famous letter to Han Jingzhou is maybe the most known example of his writing.
 Li Bai's style in his letters was very exaggerated, sometimes arrogant too.
-Contrary to what was the common practice at the time, I. e. self – depreciating tone for one's self and a praising tone for the candidate patron, Li Bai ornates his own personal image very vividly.
+Contrary to what was the common practice at the time, i.e., depreciating tone for one's self and a praising tone for the candidate patron, Li Bai ornates his own personal image very vividly.
 Victor H. Mair translated some notable letters of Li Bai.
-An excerpt from the letter to Han Jing Zhou (与韩荆州书, pin yin: yǔ hán jīng zhōu shū), which Mair dates around 734 CE, illustrates Li Bai's perception of himself:
+An excerpt from the letter to Han Jing Zhou, which Mair dates around 734 CE, illustrates Li Bai's perception of himself:

-" At fifteen, I was fond of swordsmanship and ranged broadly in search of employ- ment [131] with various lords.
+"At fifteen, I was fond of swordsmanship and ranged broadly in search of employment [131] with various lords.
 At thirty, I became an accomplished litterateur and contacted successively a number of high officers.
-Although I am not quite a six- footer I am braver than ten thousand men.
+Although I am not quite a six- footer, I am braver than ten thousand men.
 Princes, dukes, and high ministers admit that I have moral courage and high principles.
 This, then, has been my past spiritual biography.
-How could I venture not to explain it fully to Your Lordship ?"
+How could I venture not to explain it fully to Your Lordship?"